HugIII/VEX-ROS2/README.md

 ```
 docker compose run -rm ros2_galactic
 ```
-and get in a bash shell inside the container.
+and get in a bash shell inside the container after some setup.

-You can experiment with ROS2 and compiling modules by skipping the launch sequence using the command
+Or you can experiment with ROS2 and compiling modules by skipping the launch sequence using the command
 ```
 docker compose run -rm ros2_galactic bash
 ```
-to launch the container and put you in a bash shell inside the bare container.
+to launch the container without setup.
+The ROS2 code is found in the `/home/VEX-ROS` directory.

 To close the container just type
 ```